 Below is the first part of my response; for the full piece, click here.

 The quest for greater gender equality in paid work and care work requires multiple strategies that involve both women and men.
 The International Herald Tribune article about women in the German work force dealt mainly with the issue of women and work.
 Yet, the challenges that men face, both as workers and as caregivers, must also be addressed.
+Contact an employment lawyer Toronto to learn more about your rights as a new dad.

 One way of addressing this is to look to countries like Sweden, Norway and Canada for lessons on how parental leave policies have been used to encourage changing gender relations around paid work and care work.
 These are policies that recognize and build on the constant interplay between gender equality and gender differences.